Deutsche Tourenwagen Masters: 2000–2003

 In May 2000, the new DTM started with the traditional Hockenheimring round on the short course.
 Some cars competing in the race had no or few sponsorship decals.
 While Opel's cars could match the speed of most Mercedes cars in the 2000 season, the hastily developed Abt-Audi ended up outclassed.
-As the body shape of the TT had rather poor aerodynamic properties, Abt was allowed to use a version with a stretched wheelbase and bodyshell in later years.
+As the body shape of the TT had rather poor aerodynamics, Abt was allowed to use a version with a stretched wheelbase and bodyshell in later years.
 Further dispensation was also granted, such as increased rear wing height, which helped the Abt-Audi TT-R win the DTM championship in 2002 with Laurent Aïello.

 In 2002, DTM also introduced the HANS device to increase driver safety and reduce injuries from accidents.